Free Kitchen Hacks eBook

 • Place 3 noodles on top in a single layer.

-adding layer of lasagna noodles
+A layer of cooked lasagna noodles on top of marinara.

 • Then, spread about 1/2 of your ricotta across the top of the noodles.